pschachte/wybe/WYBE.md

 A variable mention may *use* or *assign* its value.
 If the variable name is preceded by a question mark (`?`), the mention assigns the variable a (new) value; without the question mark prefix, the mention uses the variable's current value.
-It does not matter which side of an equal sign the variable appears; only its prefix determines whether the variable is assigned or used.
+It does not matter on which side of an equal sign the variable appears; only its prefix determines whether the variable is assigned or used.